MuhaimenAyyub/python_data_analytics/README.md

-# python_data_analytics
+# About
-In this repository I will showcase my data analytics skills using python.
+In this beginner-friendly repository, I will create mini data analytics projects using python.